planning and following journeys

-C - For reasons other than psychological distress, cannot plan the route of a journey 8
+C - Cannot plan the route of a journey 8

-D - For reasons other than psychological distress, cannot follow the route of an unfamiliar journey without another person, assistance dog, or orientation aid 10
+D - Cannot follow the route of an unfamiliar journey without another person, assistance dog, or orientation aid 10

 E - Cannot undertake any journey because it would cause overwhelming psychological distress to the claimant 10

-F - For reasons other than psychological distress, cannot follow the route of a familiar journey without another person, assistance dog or orientation aid 12
+F - Cannot follow the route of a familiar journey without another person, assistance dog or orientation aid 12

 - Your safety is important.
 For example, this activity might apply to you if you always need someone with you when going out to keep you safe if you have a seizure, or if you are confused after a seizure and need help to complete your journey.